 - Tummi in Adventures of the Gummi Bears due to his big appetite and naïveté.

 - Harold from All Grown Up! as the only overweight character and Angelica's Butt-Monkey.
 He only showed up twice in the original Rugrats in one of the final seasons.
 He would have had a bigger role if the preschool days spinoff had been greenlit.

 - George Pie from Battletoads, who is completely inept at sports.
 Interestingly enough, he becomes the Mighty Glacier when he transforms.

 - Lampshaded in the Duck Dodgers episode The Mark of Xero, a Zorro parody: When the Sergeant Garcia counterpart correctly works out that Dodgers is the secret identity of El Xero, the Commandante says to Dodgers "Pay no attention to Sergeant Vasquez.
 He is fat."
 And then the two of them laugh at an irritated Vasquez for no reason.

 - Stewie at one point had a "job" which consisted of following fat guys around while playing a tuba.
 The fat guys would pay him to go away.

-- The trope itself is inverted within the Griffin family - Lois is the only thin member, and thus the Only Sane Man (at first, anyway).
-Out of all of them, Meg gets her Butt Monkey status the most.
+- The trope itself is inverted within the Griffin family - Lois is the only thin member (except for Stewie), and thus the Only Sane Man (at first, anyway).
+Out of all of them, Meg gets her Butt-Monkey status the most.

 - Hoppopotamus from The Wuzzles was the butt of many fat jokes.
 Eleroo was also this, but to a lesser extent, as not many jokes were made about his weight.